- BSX Insight

 The “minimalist” shoe claims to help runners run more naturally.
 But, most runners I meet in the field have never heard of or thought about the heel-toe drop (offset), when purchasing a new trainer.

 The heel-toe drop tells you how high your heel is above your toes while you are wearing the shoe.
 Standard running shoes have a drop of about 12 degrees.
 However, you can also get 8, 6, 4, and 0 degrees.
-Minimalist shoes usually have a 0 degrees heel-toe drop (meaning your foot is flat).
+Minimalist shoes usually have a 0-degree heel-toe drop (meaning your foot is flat).

-Most people will have to adapt their running style to be able to run in a flatter shoe.
+Most people will have to adapt their running style to be able to run in a flatter shoes.
 This will increase the strain on the calves, as we have already mentioned.
 If you change from a regular trainer too quickly to a flatter one, your calves could become sore and overworked.

 If you are looking to change to flatter shoes, here’s my suggestion:

 - Start slowly and do shorter runs in the new shoes.

 - Your calf muscles should be strengthened.

 - Flat shoes are best for most of the day.